NicholasMutsaerts/portfolio/Ubuntu_Beginners_Guide.md

 - [Ubuntu Help](https://help.ubuntu.com/)

 **Learning Linux Command Lines**
-Exploring the command line provides a deeper appreciation for the capabilities behind each operating system.
-These command cheatsheet resource offers advanced functionalities and can be particularly handy as a quick reference to enhance one's command line proficiency.
+Exploring the Linux command line reveals the powerful capabilities that drive the operating system beneath the surface.
+This command cheat sheet serves as a handy quick reference, offering advanced functionality and helping users strengthen their efficiency and confidence when working in the Linux terminal.

 - [Command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)
 - [Linux Command Lines](pdf/Linux Essential Command Lines.pdf)